 Just intonation: a general framework

-A complete and consistent framework for constructing just-intonation scales - or “tuning systems” - was the grama-murcchana model elaborated in ancient India.
-This theory has been extensively commented on and (mis)interpreted by Indian and Western scholars: for a detailed survey see Rao & van der Meer 2010.
-We will show that an arguably acceptable interpretation yields a framework of chromatic scales that can be extended to Western classical harmony and easily handled by Bol Processor + Csound.
+A complete and consistent framework for the construction of just-intonation scales - or "tuning systems" - was the grama-murcchana model elaborated in ancient India.
+This theory has been extensively commented on and (mis)interpreted by Indian and Western scholars: for a detailed review see Rao & van der Meer 2010.
+We will show that an arguably acceptable interpretation yields a framework of chromatic scales that can be extended to Western classical harmony and easily handled by the Bol Processor — either producing Csound scores or real-time MIDI microtonality.

-This page is a continuation of Microtonality but it can be read independently.
+This page is a continuation of Microtonality but can be read independently.

 Historical background

-Methods of tuning musical instruments have been documented in various parts of the world for more than 2000 years.
+Methods of tuning musical instruments have been documented in various parts of the world for over 2000 years.
 For practical and personal reasons we will concentrate on work in Europe and the Indian subcontinent.

 Systems described as "just intonation" are attempts to create a tuning in which all tonal intervals are consonant.
 There is a large body of theoretical work on just intonation - see Wikipedia for links and abstracts.

-Models are amenable to Hermann von Helmholtz’s notion of consonance which deals with the perception of the pure sinusoidal components of complex sounds containing multiple tones.
-According to the theory of harmony, the frequencies of these upper partials are integer multiples of the fundamental frequency of the vibration.
-In mechanical musical instruments, this is close to reality when long strings are struck or plucked gently.
-However, this harmony is lacking in many wind instruments, especially reed instruments such as the saxophone or the Indian shehnai, and indeed in percussion instruments or bells which combine several modes of vibration.
+Models are amenable to Hermann von Helmholtz's notion of consonance which deals with the perception of the pure sinusoidal components of complex sounds containing multiple tones.
+According to the theory of consonance, the frequencies of these upper partials are integer multiples of the fundamental frequency of the vibration.
+In mechanical musical instruments, this is close to reality when long strings are gently struck or plucked.
+However, this harmony is lacking in many wind instruments, especially reed instruments such as the saxophone or the Indian shehnai, and even in percussion instruments or bells which combine several modes of vibration.

 Perhaps because of their late "discovery" of calculus — actually "borrowed" from Indian, Persian and Arabic sources — Europeans cultivated a fascination with numbers strongly advocated by priests as an image of "God's perfection".
 We may recall Descarte's claim that the length of a curve is "beyond human understanding" — because π cannot be written as an integer ratio…